zippyrehema123/covid-global-data-tracker-project/README.md

 Dataset:
-Download owid-covid-data.csv from Our World in Data.
+Download owid-covid-data-old.csv from Our World in Data.
 Place it in the project root.